 The input range and accuracy depend on the type of active differential probe used and have no relation to the amplifier used.
-They usually operate from batteries; this causes some inconvenience.
+They usually operate

 Current clamps

 Current clamps function more as transducers than probes, as they convert one physical quantity (current) into another one (usually voltage).
 They are used to perform non-invasive current measurements.
 This allows the current in a circuit to be measured without disturbing the circuit.